JPSieg/R2easyR/README.md

 [1] 21 22 37 38
 ```

-### The pk finder found 3 psuedoknots in this connectivity table.
+### The pk finder found 3 pseudoknots in this connectivity table.
 Note the output of the pk finder is a list of R objects that can be passed to other functions in R2easyR.
 The first element is a data frame with the pknots removed from the dot bracket column and can be passed to "r2easyR.write".
-The second element is a list of pseudoknoted residues and can be passed to "r2easyR.pknot_drawer".
+The second element is a list of pseudoknotted residues and can be passed to "r2easyR.pknot_drawer".
 To see what is in the list, run:

 ```{r}
 >list.pk